Ingest NDJSON data

 Once your data is imported, you will have a Data Source with your JSON data structured in columns, which are easy to transform and consume in any Pipe.

+Ingest just the columns you need.
 After exploration of your data, always remember to create a Data Source that only has the columns needed for your analyses.
-That will help to make your ingestion, materialization and your realtime data project faster.
+That will help to make your ingestion, materialization, and your real time data project faster.

-Dealing with new JSON fields
+When new JSON fields are added

 Automatically suggesting new columns